-It will take about 107 minutes, or a little over an hour and half, for the cheesecake to cool enough to be eaten.
+It will take about 107 minutes, or one hour and 47 minutes, for the cheesecake to cool.
+Of course, if you like your cheesecake served chilled, you'd have to wait a bit longer.

-4. A thermos of water at 40 degrees Fahrenheit is placed into a 70 degree room.
+4. A pitcher of water at 40 degrees Fahrenheit is placed into a 70 degree room.
 One hour later the temperature has risen to 45 degrees.
 How long will it take for the temperature to rise to 60 degrees?